dmlc/xgboost/doc/build.rst

 .. note:: Pre-built binary wheel for Python

-  If you are planning to use Python on a Linux system, consider installing XGBoost from a pre-built binary wheel.
-The wheel is available from Python Package Index (PyPI).
+  If you are planning to use Python, consider installing XGBoost from a pre-built binary wheel, available from Python Package Index (PyPI).
 You may download and install it by running

   .. code-block:: bash

-    # Ensure that you are downloading xgboost-{version}-py2.py3-none-manylinux1_x86_64.whl
+    # Ensure that you are downloading one of the following:
+    #   * xgboost-{version}-py2.py3-none-manylinux1_x86_64.whl
+    #   * xgboost-{version}-py2.py3-none-win_amd64.whl
     pip3 install xgboost

-  * This package will support GPU algorithms (`gpu_exact`, `gpu_hist`) on machines with NVIDIA GPUs.
+  * The binary wheel will support GPU algorithms (`gpu_exact`, `gpu_hist`) on machines with NVIDIA GPUs. **However, it will not support multi-GPU training; only single GPU will be used.** To enable multi-GPU training, download and install the binary wheel from `this page <https://s3-us-west-2.amazonaws.com/xgboost-wheels/list.html>`_.
-  * Currently, PyPI has a binary wheel only for 64-bit Linux.
+  * Currently, we provide binary wheels for 64-bit Linux and Windows.

 ****************************
 Building XGBoost from source